AndreaCignoni/FundamentalsOfDataAnalysis/README.md

 1. Open the *Jupyter notebook* using your preferred environment.
 2. Run the cells in sequential order to execute the Python code.
-3. Review the output and analysis within the notebook to verify the Collatz conjecture.
+3. Review the output and analysis within the notebook to verify the five tasks presented.
 4. Feel free to explore the code, modify parameters, or adapt it for different ranges as needed.

 ## Table Of Contents